| Richard

 with the assistance perhaps of a bribe he was acquitted

 and allowed to return to his life of crime.
+Richard Haynes moved away from Oldland and spent

 the next few years throughout the south of England